rdevshp/calibre/README.md

 <img align="left" src="https://raw.githubusercontent.com/kovidgoyal/calibre/master/resources/images/lt.png" height="200" width="200"/>

+This is a fork of calibre that supports proper continuous scrolling.

 calibre is an e-book manager.
 It can view, convert, edit and catalog e-books in all of the major e-book formats.
 It can also talk to e-book reader devices.
 It can go out to the internet and fetch metadata for your books.